yoann-dufresne/SLIM/README.md

 Before deploying SLIM, you need to configure the mailing account that will be used for mailing service.
 We advise to use gmail, as it is already set in the 'server/config.js' file.
-This file need to be updated with your 'user' and 'pass' fields on the server, as below:
+This file need to be updated with your 'user' and 'pass' credentials on the server:

 ```
 exports.mailer = {